« State-specific resources Colorado

 Learn more about waivers here, including the when and how to use various types of waivers, the difference between a Lien Waiver and a Lien Release, what to look for before signing, and more.

-Other Important Construction Links in Colorado
+Other important construction links in Colorado

-Frequently Asked Questions (FAQs) on Colorado Lien Processes for Contractors
+Frequently asked questions (FAQs) on Colorado lien processes for contractors

-How long do I have to file a mechanics lien in Colorado?
+How long do I have to file a mechanic’s lien in Colorado?

 Can a material supplier file a lien in Colorado?

-Is a bond claim the same as a mechanics lien in Colorado?
+Is a bond claim the same as a mechanic’s lien in Colorado?

-We Set the Standard for the Construction Industry
+We set the standard for the construction industry

-Not only do we provide you with the tools, knowledge, and team to ensure you feel confident your rights are secured, but we're prepared for the trenches and ready to coordinate with your legal team when things "go sideways" on one of your projects.
+Not only do we provide the tools, knowledge, and team to help you feel confident your rights are secured—we’re prepared for the trenches and ready to coordinate with your legal team when things “go sideways” on a project.